Beyond Prompting: An Autonomous Framework for Systematic Factor Investing via Agentic AI: Related literature

 However, the application of ML in asset pricing is not without significant challenges.
 As noted by \cite{avramov2023machine}, many ML models are highly susceptible to overfitting in the presence of low signal-to-noise ratios and often lack economic interpretability, functioning as black boxes that offer little insight into the underlying economic drivers.
 Moreover, the iron law of active management, involving transaction costs and capacity constraints, often erodes the gains from high-frequency ML strategies, as documented by \cite{novy2016taxonomy}.
 A recurring limitation in this literature, echoing the factor zoo problem, is that the information set for feature engineering is still largely pre-selected by humans.
 While the ML model optimizes the weights, the functional form of the features remains fixed.
 Early attempts to bypass this human constraint utilized genetic programming to search for optimal trading rules in a non-differentiable functional space \citep{neely1997technical}.
-Recent evidence from \cite{brogaard2023machine} further suggests that such evolutionary algorithms can outperform strict loss-minimization ML by directly optimizing economic objectives and maintaining flexibility in complex search spaces.
+Recent evidence from \cite{brogaard2023machine} further suggests that such evolutionary algorithms can outperform strict loss-minimization ML by directly optimizing economic objectives and maintaining flexibility in complex search spaces.\footnote{Alternatively, neural networks can accelerate structural estimation of derivatives pricing models by leveraging their universal approximation properties \citep{ye2025modeling,fan2025options,fan2026deep}.}

 Our paper contributes to this field by reframing factor discovery as an automated machine learning (AutoML) and symbolic regression problem.
 While sharing the goal of exploring functional spaces with genetic programming, our approach leverages the semantic reasoning of large language models to overcome the search efficiency and interpretability limits often associated with traditional evolutionary heuristics.
 This generally aligns with the broader industry trend of integrating AI foundation models into asset management \citep{fabozzi2025implementing}.
 We categorize our approach as a next-generation ML framework where the learner is an LLM-based agent that optimizes over the space of mathematical functional forms.
 This addresses the black-box concern by producing explicit, interpretable factor formulas while subjecting them to transparent selection gates and explicit anti-overfitting constraints through an iterative empirical feedback loop.